 From conceiving a brainchild to conceiving a human child

 That internship was the best thing that could have happened to me.
-My boss was a veteran author and became my mentor, encouraging me to finally write a book, realizing my lifelong dream.
+My boss was a veteran author and became my mentor, encouraging me to finally write a book and thus realizing my lifelong dream.
 I initially thought I’d be writing nonfiction, but instead conceived my first novel in just three months, shortly before I turned 29.
 And then I started writing another novel, and another, and another, all in one year.
 Yet I didn’t have the guts to try and publish even one.

 Because I’m not a native English speaker, I needed to get an editor.
 In 2015, I finally worked up the courage to contact one, who wasn’t interested, so I tried another one and found my match.
 While we were working on taking my novel to the next level, a few unforeseen events delayed completion.
 Most notably, the cyst I thought I had turned out to be a human growing inside me.
 Sadly, I didn’t get to have the Hollywood-esque pregnancy, blinding people with mama glow.
 It was hard and scary, and I was so relieved when it was over.